gforce81/csvSimilarityParser/README.md

 # CSV Similarity Parser

-A Python tool that compares two CSV files and creates a third CSV file with approval status based on exact row matches.
+A Python tool that compares two CSV files and creates a third CSV file with a matching status based on exact row matches.

 ## Features

 - **Header Mapping**: Automatically suggests column mappings between CSV files with user override capability
 - **Flexible Matching**: User can select which columns to use for exact matching
-- **GUI Interface**: Simple and intuitive graphical user interface
+- **GUI Interface**: Simple and intuitive, albeit "old school, graphical user interface
 - **Auto-naming**: Automatically generates output filename
 - **Error Handling**: Robust handling of missing data and different column structures
 - **Cross-platform**: Works on Windows, macOS, and Linux